 pattern spotting skills and begin to generalise about our findings.

 How could this activity be adapted for younger or older students?

-This stage is so important for the students becuase it allows them to reflect on their learning and communicate their findings too.
+This stage is so important for the students because it allows them to reflect on their learning and communicate their findings too.
 We tried out the activity How Would We Count?

 and soon found out there were many ways to calculate the total, some probably a little more efficient than others!

 Don't forget the RSPB organise a national bird watch for schools every January which offers an ideal context for students to apply their counting skills and contribute towards a live research project too.